 Google's browser OS

-While geeky types might argue otherwise, I don’t recommend everyday users switch to desktop Linux as a path from XP.
-The software can be fine, but some versions of Linux come with fishhooks and they all require technical expertise and will need more time than you may have to hand.
+While geeky types might argue otherwise, it is hard for everyday users to switch to desktop Linux as a path from XP.
+The software can be fine, but some versions of Linux come with fishhooks and they all require a level of technical expertise that you may not have and learning to use Linux well will need more time than you may have to hand.

 None of the options listed above are bad choices.
-If you’re not strapped for cash, I recommend upgrading hardware as well as software.
-My preference would be to get either Windows 8 or OS X and a newer, more mobile computer.
+If you're not strapped for cash, it is a good time to upgrade hardware as well as software.